Hybrid Architectures for Language Models: Systematic Analysis and Design Insights: Experiments

 \subsection{Main Results on Quality}

 \paragraph{\textbf{Hybrid architectures significantly outperform homogeneous models.}}

 Table~\ref{tab:main_results} compares our two hybridization strategies—optimized along positioning and design choice axes (see \S\ref{subsec:ablation_inter_hybrid} and \S\ref{subsec:ablation_intra_hybrid})—with conventional baselines~\citep{grattafiori2024llama, dao2024transformers, team2025gemma}.
 Our controlled experiments show that hybrid models, including SWA, consistently outperform homogeneous models in negative log-likelihood (NLL) and few-shot accuracy under the same data budget.
 This demonstrates that effectively combining complementary inductive biases from different primitives is key to improving model quality through hybridization.
 Notably, we provide a meaningful comparison between inter- and intra-hybrid architectures under matched budgets, which has not been previously explored or shared~\citep{ren2024samba, team2024jamba, dong2024hymba, basant2025nvidia}.
 Under the same FLOP budget, hybrids achieve even more substantial quality gains (e.g., 2.9\% increase in accuracy and 0.04 reduction in NLL).
-We find that these advantages are consistent across different block ratios and model scales, demonstrating the robustness of the hybrid approach (see Figure~\ref{fig:overview_pareto_frontier}). \looseness=-1
+We find that these advantages are consistent across different block ratios and model scales, demonstrating the robustness of the hybrid approach (see Figure~\ref{fig:overview_pareto_frontier}).
+Refer to Appendix~\ref{app:main_results_quality} for further details and Appendix~\ref{app:long_context_pretraining} for longer context pretraining results. \looseness=-1

+\paragraph{\textbf{Hybrid architectures achieve superior convergence with comparable stability.}} The left panel of Table~\ref{fig:loss_finetuning} illustrates the learning curves used to analyze the training dynamics, specifically focusing on convergence speed and stability.
+While Mamba initially converges slower than the Transformer, it eventually matches Llama's loss after full pretraining (60 billion tokens).
+In contrast, hybrid models track Llama's trajectory early on but achieve lower loss from the mid-training stage, suggesting that combining these primitives unlocks superior optimization dynamics.
+Regarding stability, we observe no significant deviations across architectures; all models exhibit consistent fluctuation patterns, with minor differences in Llama attributed to its distinct data parallelism configuration (DP\,=\,16 vs. 8). \looseness=-1